-C. Parenting Leave without Physician Statement: Any leave that results from the birth or adoption of a child that does not have medical documentation is applied toward the twelve weeks provided under the Family Medical Leave Act.
-Teachers may use their sick leave for up to twenty-five (25) duty days prior to the arrival of an adopted child(ren) when the adoption procedures include a legal requirement that the adopting parent be present.
+D. Parenting Leave for Adoption: Any parenting leave for adoption of a child(ren) that does not have documented medical need is applied toward the twelve weeks provided under the Family Medical Leave Act.
+For any leave of absence for adoption, teachers shall be able to access their earned sick leave during parenting leave up to twelve (12) weeks provided under the Family Medical Leave Act.
+Documentation of date of adoption shall be submitted to the Human Resources Department.
+Teachers may use their earned sick leave for up to thirty (30) duty days of the twelve (12) weeks of parenting leave, prior to the arrival of an adopted child(ren) when the adoption procedures include a legal requirement that the adopting parent be present.
 Such use of duty days need not be used consecutively.